List of Tom Baker performances and credits

 Tom Baker is an English actor with a prolific career across stage, film, television and radio.
-His professional acting debut was as the bear in The Winter’s Tale at Assembly Hall, Edinburgh, in 1966.
-He joined the National Theatre company in 1968, appearing in stage productions such as The Travails of Sancho Panza, The Merchant of Venice, The National Health and A Woman Killed with Kindness.
-Baker's National Theatre contract ended in 1971.
+His professional acting debut was as the bear in The Winter’s Tale in 1966.
+His film debut came the following year in that play's film adaptation.
+Baker joined the National Theatre company in 1968, appearing in stage productions such as The Travails of Sancho Panza, The Merchant of Venice, The National Health and A Woman Killed with Kindness.
+His National Theatre contract ended in 1971.

-His first major film role was as Grigori Rasputin in Nicholas and Alexandra (1971), for which he was nominated for two Golden Globe Awards: Best Actor in a Supporting Role and Best Newcomer.
+His first major film role was as Grigori Rasputin in Nicholas and Alexandra (1971), for which he was nominated for two Golden Globe Awards: Best Supporting Actor – Motion Picture and Most Promising Newcomer.
 He appeared in the BBC’s 1972 Play of the Month production of The Millionairess.
 He continued to work in theatre, with a role in The Novelist at Hampstead and as the lead in Macbeth at the Shaw Theatre, London.

 Baker took supporting parts in fantasy genre films, such as The Canterbury Tales (1972), The Vault of Horror (1973), Frankenstein: The True Story (1973), The Golden Voyage of Sinbad (1973) and The Mutations (1974).
 His film career stagnated when three film projects collapsed due to lack of funding, and he started working part-time on a building site.
 His performance in The Golden Voyage of Sinbad impressed producer Barry Letts, who cast Baker in February 1974 as the fourth incarnation of the Doctor in the science fiction series Doctor Who (1974–1981).
-Baker's performance is often considered the best of the many actors who played the character.
+Baker's performance is considered among the best and most popular of the many actors who played the character.
 He stayed with the series for seven consecutive seasons.